MindaManOfficial/PenguinVM/README.md

 To see credits and resources used, use the "credits" cmd in any terminal

+The only file you will need is the .pmp file or a file in the PACKAGES.zip the rest will only be copies from the GitHub.
+Altering these files will do nothing as they will not affect yours or any other versions.
+They only look for files inside the official GitHub repository (this one).

 Changelogs are below in a separate file.
 Added since added to GitHub.
 Don't be afraid to make suggestions at mindaofficial01@gmail.com Have fun!